tharakagalpaya/CSC-528--Task-1/README.md

-# CSC-528--Task-1
+# CSC-528-Assignment 2

-## Requirments
+## Requirments for Task 1

-Tensorflow 2.0 or higher,pandas,numpy,scikit-learn,matplotlib.
+Tensorflow 2.0 or higher,pandas,scikit-learn,matplotlib.

-Rename the column in orginal NIC.csv as IDN
+Rename the column in orginal NIC.csv as IDN.

+## Requirments for Task 2

+Tensorflow 2.0 or higher,OpenCV,matplotlib,PIL